eqlabs/pathfinder/README.md

 sudo docker stop pathfinder
 # This removes the current instance (using the old version of pathfinder)
 sudo docker rm pathfinder
-# This command re-createst the container instance with the latest version
+# This command re-creates the container instance with the latest version
 sudo docker run \
   --name pathfinder \
   --restart unless-stopped \